Steven-Klavins/steven-klavins-website/README.md

 **CSS/HTML (JSX)**

 As far as styling goes most of my components are rendered with CSS and the content despite looking like standard HTML is JSX.
 JSX is an XML/HTML-like syntax used so that XML/HTML-like code can co-exist with JavaScript and React code.

+**Framer Motion**

+The majority of animation on the site was achieved with Framer Motion.
+This includes component transitions, the blinking cursor animation on the welcome page, and the message animation on the contact page.
+The animated background was created with particle JS and CSS.

+### API

+On the projects page, I used a combination of GitHub's API and Axios to pull in information about my repositories.
+I originally intended to use GitHub's GraphQL API however this added an unnecessary layer of complexity to the project.
+To avoid the hassle of dealing with authentication and environment variables I decided to use GitHub's API V3.

 **Deployment**